wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 2.4 =
+* Fixed some potential XSS vulnerabilities.
+Thanks to <a href="http://ultimorender.com.ar/funkascript">Manuel</a> for making them known.
+* Form Designer
+	* Updated to the latest TinyMCE codebase for the Form Editor.
+Unfortunately, the plugin still can't use the WP editor due to technical limitations.
+	* Switched to using built-in jQuery and jQuery UI scripts for better speed and support going forward
+	* Fixed lots of bugs
+	* Fixed scrollFollow
+	* Added some authentication to prevent hacking
+* Fixed link to import FAQ
+* Improved internationalization support plugin-wide
+* Fixed: "View Activity" link now works to view individual activity items.
+* Fixed Form Designer Widget extra options visibiltiy bug
+* Improved admin styling for WordPress 3.5
+* Removed Export page.
+Didn't make sense to have in there.

+= 2.3.11 =
+* Fixed issue introduced in 2.3.10 where First Name and Last Name checkboxes don't stay checked in the Legacy Form Widget

 = 2.3.10 =
 * Form Designer Updates: